 Do you love pie, but you don't eat gluten?
 This Sweet Gluten Free Pie Crust is the best.
 The flavor is great; it's a bit sweet and nice and flaky.

+Are you looking for a Gluten Free Pie Crust recipe?
 Gluten is the stuff that makes bread and pastry dough stick together.
-When Lois discovered she was allergic to gluten, her taste for pie didn’t diminish.
+When Lois discovered she was sensitive to gluten, her taste for pie didn't diminish.
 So we set off to find a Gluten Free Pie Crust recipe that worked as well as the traditional one.
-This recipe uses Bob’s Red Mill Gluten Free 1 to 1 Baking Flour.
+This recipe uses Bob's Red Mill Gluten Free 1 to 1 Baking Flour (affiliate link).
 It has the combination of gluten free flours that allows the mixture to become sticky enough to hold together when mixing and making a pie shell.

 Do It By Hand